gavinfielder/pft/README.md

 I occasionally get suggestions for the unit test library.
 I keep this list to keep track of what I want to do the next time I modify unit\_tests.c
 [Todo List for the Unit Test Library](https://github.com/gavinfielder/pft/issues/2)

+# Usage Statistics

+By default, PFT sends a SHA-1 hash of your username and whether you're on the Fremont or Paris campus on every `make`.
+You can disable this behavior in options-config.ini, and/or see exactly what the script does in src/usage\_statitics.php.
+My reason in doing this is to have real usage data to show recruiters and hiring managers.

 # Credits

 The test method itself was adapted from outdated moulinette test files a buddy gave me, from which the author was ly@42.fr.
 The vast majority of code was written by me.
 The tests prefixed moul\_ were adapted from the moulinette test files, the tests with \_ftfc\_ were adapted from 42FileChecker, and all other tests (so far) were written by me.